ys2542/NLP-Natural-Language-Inference/README.md

-# NLP_Assignment_2

-Yulin Shen

-ys2542@nyu.edu
+# Natural Language Processing Assignment 2

-The code is referenced by lab4.
+The code is referenced by the lab4.

+The code and running result are in the jupyter notebook file above.

 The specific explanation is in the pdf file above.